nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Sort all flashcards : `sort`

-Sorts a list of all flashcards according to the criteria given.
+Sorts all flashcards according to the criteria given.

 Format: `sort <success|reviewed> <-a|-d>`